 The incentives to guarantee product safety, quality and packaging integrity, is crucial in the food and beverage industry.
 If the right procedures are not followed, it may lead to infections and contamination in the food, and, worst case, put the consumers’ health at risk.
-The manufacturer runs the risk of damaging the brand and incurring extensive product recall costs including logistics, product disposal, consumer complaints and possible lawsuits.
-The effects of deficiency in traceability are severe and can be catastrophic for the consumers but also the manufacturer.
+The manufacturer runs the risk of damaging the brand and incurring extensive product recall costs including logistics, product disposal, consumer complaints, and possible lawsuits.
+The effects of a deficiency in traceability are severe and can be catastrophic for the consumers but also the manufacturer.

 The ability to trace all input back to a final product and rapidly identify work-in-process inventory and finished or sold goods in the event of a product recall, help to avoid potential damage to the brand or a loss of reputation in the eyes of the consumer.
 Traceability helps to minimize the impact of such product recalls by ensuring rapid and accurate response to any product issues.

 Technology used in traceability solutions for the food industry

 Typical technologies in food manufacturing are 2D barcodes, vision systems, and image-based ID readers, which are key components in a database process for traceability.
 Data matrix and QR codes have been adopted in many applications allowing the storage of much more information than in a 2D barcode, such as manufacturer, product ID, lot number, expiry date, and a unique product identifier.
 Also, Radio-frequency Identification (RFID) is a code-carrying technology that can be used in place of a barcode.
 The RFID-technology was earlier inhibited by cost limitations, but the usage is now increasing.

 With technology such as 2D barcodes, it is also much easier for consumers now than previously to trace the origins of their purchased products via websites, or by taking a picture of a 2D barcode using their smartphones to open up a website that verifies the product.